How to Turn Off Voiceover on Disney Plus

 Brom throws in a personal testimony to amplify the effect, like any good ghost story needs.
 He claims to have run into the Horseman last Halloween, and knowing that he couldn't be bargained or reasoned with, he rushed to the bridge that leads back to the village at top speed.
 Because like any creature of faerie, the Headless Horseman has his own rules: he can't cross the river.
 That's your one advantage.
 Good luck.

 Ichabod heads home later, much too late at night for his liking, alone on his borrowed horse, whistling to stave off the dread.
-(There's a shot here that I recognize from the point I stopped at in the Animators React episode Eleanor Eleanor linked in
+(There's a shot here that I recognize from the point I stopped at in the Animators React episode Eleanor linked in

-, not wanting to spoil myself on a later film.)
+post 162, not wanting to spoil myself on a later film.)
 The trees tower above; every chirping bird and moaning wind makes him jump.
 Clouds cover the full moon, seeming like a grasping hand to his eyes.
 I think the closest thing we've seen to this before is Snow White's dash through the forest, but this scene spends much more time building up suspense through the atmosphere.

 Ichabod starts wildly when he's caught in one of those blowing-leaves shots we keep seeing.
 He does his best to calm himself, urging his far-too-slow horse on again.
 A wolf howls, leading him to panic as he almost rides into a specter, though it's only a tree on closer look.
 As he cowers behind the horse, the crickets' chirping and a toad's croak almost sounds like voices: Ichabod… Ichabod…